Subbath Cluster Dynamical Mean-Field Theory

 \section{Method}

 Let us consider the one-band Hubbard Hamiltonian~\cite{hubbard-Hamiltonian}:

 where $c^{(\dagger)}_{i\sigma}$ creates (annihilates) an electron with spin $\sigma$ at site $i$, $n_{i\sigma} = c^\dagger_{i\sigma}c_{i\sigma}$, $t$ is the nearest-neighbor hopping amplitude, $U$ the on-site Coulomb repulsion, and $\mu$ the chemical potential.
-Here we specifically chose the one-band Hubbard model for simplicity, but the following methods could be applied to more general models.
+Here we specifically chose the one-band Hubbard model for simplicity, but the method introduced here can be applied to more general models.